 Shipboard movement is determined by each ship’s speed using movement indicators, which are basically bendable rulers to determine how far a ship can move and how quickly they can turn.
 The system works very well and seems completely realistic.
 Large capital ships take time to maneuver and move, but squadrons and fast assault ships can maneuver and speed through enemy lines.

 Another cool bit of realism to the game is the quadrants on the base of the models.
 Depending upon which direction your model is facing, it could be heavily armored or completely exposed.
 Hitting the engines of a ship is much more damaging than trying to pour all your fire straight on.

 The quadrants also show where your guns are located.
 If your ship is out of position and is facing the enemy head-on, all of your guns may be located on the port and starboard side limiting how much damage you can do.
 On the other hand, if you’re trying to fly by a Star Destroyer you open yourself up to a devastating broadside.

 Armada puts you in control of epic space battles.

 Star Wars: Armada versus X-Wing Miniatures Game

-Armada is a miniatures game where players move around capital ships that are engaged in epic battle against each other.
+Armada is a miniatures game where players move around capital ships that are engaged in an epic battle against each other.
 Unlike X-Wing, which focuses on quick zippy dogfights, Armada‘s battles are deep, prolonged, and highly strategic affairs.